Acoustic cleaning: History and design

 An acoustic cleaner will typically sound for 10 seconds and then wait for a further 500 seconds before sounding again.
-This ratio for on/off is approximately proportional to the working life of the diaphragm.
-Provided the operating environment is between −40 C and 100 °C, a diaphragm should last between 3 and 5 years.
+The working life of the diaphragm is approximately proportional to the on/off ratio.
+Provided the operating environment is between −40 °C and 100 °C, a diaphragm should last between 3 and 5 years if on this much.
 The wave generator and the bell have a much longer life span and will often outlast the environment in which they operate.